Birmingham, Alabama Military Divorce Lawyer

 - If either party commits an act of violence against the other and it endangers their life or health

-Regardless of why you are filing for divorce, our attorneys can help.
+Regardless of why you are filing for divorce, our military divorce attorneys in Birmingham, Alabama can help.
 We can hear your side of the story to determine what grounds you have to divorce your spouse.

 Required Waiting Period for the Divorce